 Think wingin' it makes you spontaneous and sexy?
-Yeah, dropping the ball, missing an appointment or forgetting to pack your unders is totally sexy (well, going commando can be I guess).
-Success is sexy and systems can get you there.
+Yeah, dropping the ball, missing an appointment, or forgetting to pack your underwear is sexy (well, going commando can be, I guess).
+Success is sexy, and systems can get you there.

-When I work with private coaching clients I see them poo-poo systems because they think they don't need them and it will create more work.
-It only creates work in the set-up but after that, some of it is easy-peasy.
+When I work with private coaching clients, I see them poo-poo systems because they think they don't need them, creating more work.
+It only creates work in the set-up, but after that, it's easy-peasy.

-When I work with small businesses and teams they think they are so small they don't need any real systems.
-This creates an endless cycle of winging it where there isn't consistency for the team or for the client.
+When I work with small businesses and teams, they think they are so small they don't need any real systems.
+This creates an endless cycle of winging it where there isn't consistency for the team or the client.
 People like consistency.
 There's a time for spontaneity and a time for consistency.
-Your business and work is one of those times.
+Your business and work are one of those times.

 Why use a system?

-- Saves your brainmeat.
-As you know from reading half my posts, I'm a very distracted person.
-Why would I use my brainmeat to try to remember each step I take with a client when dropping even one tiny step could impact the entire process?
-Why try to remember each hotel I'm staying in for the next three trips when I can just autosync everything into TripIt?
+- Saves your brain energy.
+As you know from reading half my posts, I'm very distracted.
+Why would I use my brain to try to remember each step I take with a client when dropping even one tiny step could impact the entire process?
+Why try to remember each hotel I'm staying in for the next three trips when I can just auto-sync everything into TripIt?

 Who is the least likely to have systems?

-- People who view themselves as ‘free spirits' and don't want to be tied down to success.
+- People who view themselves as ‘free spirits' and don't want to be tied down to a specific system.

-- Small businesses or teams that have grown and are continuing to do things the way they have always done them and never had time to put them into place because they didn't want to have success.
+- Small businesses or teams that have grown and continue to do things the way they have always done and never prioritized the time to put them into place.

 Okay, maybe I'm a little harsh, but seriously.
 Systems help!
-Coming up in later posts I'll explain some simple systems to incorporate that will save you time, frustration and anxiety.
+In later posts, I'll explain some simple systems to incorporate that will save you time, frustration, and anxiety.
 Your new cool, calm demeanor will definitely be sexy.